Skip to content

 The blue diamond

 The presence of boron impurities is often responsible for the color of natural blue diamonds.
 The more boron, the more intense the blue.
-Their color can also be caused by exposure to radiation or by combining with hydrogen.
-Blue diamonds are very rare and are often seen as symbols of peace, calm and freedom.
-The most famous is the "Blue Moon" diamond which was sold for 48.4 million dollars, the highest amount ever achieved by a blue stone.
+Additionally, their color can also be caused by exposure to radiation or from association with hydrogen.
+Blue diamonds are very rare and are often seen as symbols of peace, calm, and freedom.
+The most famous is the diamond “Blue Moon” which was sold for 48.4 million dollars, the highest amount ever reached by a blue stone.

 The brown diamond

-From rich cognac tones to shades of chocolate, brown diamonds were among the first stones used in jewelry and are often associated in the collective imagination with stability and comfort.
+From rich cognac tones to chocolate shades, brown diamonds have been among the first stones used in jewelry and are often associated in the collective imagination with stability and comfort.

 The yellow diamond